SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Tommy-Bounchanavong.md

 ### Interests

+I like video games (multiplayer and single-player) like CS2 and I listen to music a lot (would like to learn guitar at some point).
+Im also interested in chasing the bag and getting rich.

+### What to Expect From Me

 I think I'd like to act as a resource that is available for the mentee.
 I'd like to be their friend, so helping them with professional and personal goals/issues would be something I'd be interested in doing too.

-### What to Expect From Me

-I am a gamer and sometimes athlete (I wanna get out more).
-I am not usually serious but I think I can do it if needed.
-I want to meet more people and get out of my comfort zone.

 ### How I Envision My Relationship With My Mentee(s)